 The CoC is creating a professional development and employment opportunities structure within the PLE Cohort including training in public speaking and engagement.
 Job opportunities are announced in several different spaces, such as CoC committees, CORE HUD Equity team, and PLE cohort.
 The CoC currently provides a stipend at \$50-\$100/hr for engagement and/or facilitation based on the activity, and any PLE sitting on CoC committees are eligible for compensation.
 The PLE Coordinator and PLE Cohort co-developed SSF's Housing Problem Solving (HPS) Train the Trainer model.
 PLE members are trained and becoming trainers for systemwide HPS training.
-The PLE Coordinator is also establishing several feedback channels to receive ongoing input from PLE who have received help through programs across the homelessness response system.
+The PLE Coordinator is also establishing a number of feedback channels to receive ongoing input from people with lived experience who have received assistance through programs across the homelessness response system.